Gateway of India (film): Plot

-Anju (Madhubala) overhears her uncle Shyamlal, plotting to kill her, for her father's property, but before he does so he must find the all important documents, which she and her loyal servant have hidden.
+Anju (Madhubala) overhears her uncle Shyamlal, plotting to kill her, in order to inherit her father's property.
+Before he does so, he must find the all important documents, which she and her loyal servant have hidden.

 The uncle kills the poor servant, and tells his minions to put the corpse in a box and deliver it the next morning to the Gateway of India.

 He intends to imprison Anju too till she hands over the papers and then kill her, but she escapes.
 Her uncle sends two goons after her and she has to stay a few steps ahead of them.
 The adventure takes place over one night, as Anju flees from one tight spot after another, outwitting dangerous thugs and men, who are, to put it mildly, not gentlemen.
 And before she runs out again, she tells them all to meet her at the Gateway of India the next morning.

 The suave bloke Kishore (Pradeep Kumar), who gives a ride in his car is a drug dealer and pimp.
 The next guy, Chandan (Chandrashekhar), whose car she slips into, takes her to a brothel run by his sister (Manorama).
 She gets out of there, and runs right into the home of a bootlegger (Johnny Walker) and his brother Tony.
 She pretends to get drunk, does a song, dance number and skips out again, tripping the guards.

 This time she climbs over the gate into the window of a Bluebeard type (Bhagwan Dada), who has married half a dozen women and then killed them to collect insurance.

 Now he wants to marry for good, settle down and have kids.
 Anju bats her eyelids at him too, promises to marry him (he gets to dance to a dream sequence dressed as a Chinaman), tells him to meet her at the Gateway of India and walks off only to run into a street don (Om Prakash) who takes a fancy to her.
 With him she switches to Bambaiya jargon and smooth talks him into a Gateway rendezvous.

 The two goons are still snapping at her heels, when she encounters a poet Prakash (Bharat Bhushan).
 She goes to the Gateway of India where the rogue's gallery has congregated, taking the precaution of calling the police.
 Her uncle tells the cops that she is mad, but the box with the corpse arrives to prove she was telling the truth, and Prakash comes by to help.
 The criminals all end up in jail and in a move very bold for the time, she runs after Prakash and proposes him, giving him no chance to turn her down.